-We hope that this guide has been helpful in answering the question “what is the difference between hemp oil and CBD oil?”
-If you have any additional questions, please feel free to call us anytime at 502-209-8808 or contact us here.
+We hope that this guide has been helpful in answering the question “what is the difference between CBD oil and hemp oil?”
+If you have any additional questions about CBD oil and hemp oil, please feel free to call us anytime at 502-209-8808 or contact us here.

 The products sold on this site and these statements herein have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure, or prevent any disease.